 We’ll also learn literal life lessons, like making a campfire and cooking meals sufficient to survive in sub-zero temperatures and navigating with a map and compass in the snow.

 At the end of our expedition, we’ll head back to Kuusamo for a well-deserved sauna and a chance to build and sleep in our own quinzhees, a type of snow shelter!

 If that’s not enough to get excited about, you can also jump on an optional ice fishing tour on the biggest spring in Europe, Lake Kitka.

 We’re also offering optional excursions to visit a reindeer farm and to either enjoy a gondola tour of the stunning Ruka Ski Centre or to take on a husky safari.

 To set you up for success on your Arctic Adventure, our awesome local Arctic Experts are providing an exclusive online course for all participants, included in your challenge costs!

 The compulsory online course will give you a chance to meet and chat to our expert challenge leaders (online) and will consist of weekly webinars, self-studying on the exclusive online platform and informal live Q&A virtual campfire sessions.
 Altogether, you will complete four fantastic modules over a course of around 8 weeks: Introduction, Gear, Camp life and Safety, hygiene and gear maintenance.

 The course is free for all participants, but you'll need access to a computer/tablet/laptop with internet access.
-We'll send all participants the full details soon.
+We'll send you the full details as the challenge draws closer.